jonmikeli/docs/iot/docs/iot-simulator-mobileapp.md

-5.4.4 Other simulation settings
+### Other simulation settings

 C2D Messages (C2D-M) and Twin Desired Properties (C2D-DP) work in a similar way to the generic Direct Method handler.

 Whatever you send to the virtual device, it is logged and displayed at the C2D logs level.

 If C2D-Read TP is checked, Device Twin Properties are read and displayed at start time.

 Once all the settings have been provided, they can be persisted with the “Save” button.
 You can also change them whenever you want.
 Stop the simulator to make the changes.

-NOTE
+>[!NOTE]
+>

-Keep in mind that the device needs to be provisioned (green icon) to start using the simulator.
+>Keep in mind that the device needs to be provisioned (green icon) to start using the simulator.
 The application will guide you through the process, keeping you safe from doing inappropriate operations.

-5.4.5 Simulation running screen
+### Simulation running screen

 The running section of the simulator (yellowish) is just below the configuration section (blue).